Communicative Disorders Assistant holding earphones over a young child's ears in a hearing clinic setting

 Program description

-Students gain knowledge and hands-on experience to work in an adjunctive capacity as supportive personnel to qualified Speech-Language Pathologists and/or Audiologists in a variety of treatment settings.
-Students focus on conducting programming after the Speech-Language Pathologist or the Audiologist has completed the assessment and determined the therapy plan, as well as practicing the variety of other types of duties within this profession.
+As a student in the CDA program, you gain knowledge and hands-on experience to work in an adjunctive capacity as supportive personnel to qualified Speech-Language Pathologists and/or Audiologists in a variety of treatment settings, including virtual care.
+Students focus on conducting programming after the Speech-Language Pathologist or the Audiologist has completed the assessment and determined the therapy plan.
+Students gain clinical experience in our on-site speech, hearing and language clinic and during the placement semester.

-Based on a thorough understanding of physiological and functional speech/language and hearing disorders, students develop programming skills and learn intervention techniques to evoke and sustain communication behaviours.
-In addition, students identify the behaviour and environmental factors that can potentially support or erode the efficacy of therapy.
+Based on a thorough understanding of physiological and functional speech/language and hearing conditions, students develop programming skills and learn intervention techniques to elicit and sustain communication behaviours.
+In addition, students identify behaviour and environmental factors that can potentially support or erode the efficacy of therapy.

 Intake information